iFit: a simple library to analyze data

 Get more details about what's in the

 Ok, let's start !

-To install the package, refer to the
+To download and install the package,

 page.
 Otherwise, the